Ella Eyre: Music career

-2017–present: Forthcoming second studio album
+2017–present: Everything, in Time

-On 18 February 2017, Eyre announced her comeback concert at KOKO, London on 4 April 2017.
-At the comeback concert at KOKO, Eyre performed four new songs: "LOV(E)", "Drink with Your Name on It", "I Swear" and "Ego".
-On 29 May 2017, Eyre and Sigala announced a new collaborative single, "Came Here for Love", released on 9 June 2017.
-As of 29 June the official YouTube video has over 2.5 million views and 11 million streams on Spotify.
-On 31 July 2017, Eyre announced her new single 'Ego' featuring Ty Dolla $ign, released on 11 August 2017.
-Eyre supported Little Mix on their Summer Shout Out Tour and supported The Script on their "Freedom Child Tour" in early 2018.
-When supporting The Script, Eyre promoted a new song called "Answerphone" yet to be released.
+On 18 February 2017, Eyre announced her comeback concert at KOKO in London, which took place on 4 April 2017.
+At the concert, she performed four new songs: "LOV(E)", "Drink with Your Name on It", "I Swear" and "Ego".
+On 29 May 2017, Eyre and Sigala announced their collaborative single "Came Here for Love", which was released on 9 June 2017.
+Two months later, she released "Ego" featuring Ty Dolla $ign.
+She then supported Little Mix on their Summer Shout Out Tour and the Script on their Freedom Child Tour in early 2018.

-In February 2018, Eyre was confirmed for the 2018 Great Stand Up to Cancer Bake Off.
-On 5 March 2018, Eyre announced her new single "Answerphone" with Banx & Ranx which features Yxng Bane which was released on 16 March and peaked at number 5 on the UK Chart.
-On 20 June 2018, Eyre teased, whilst in Copenhagen, a new song on her social media.
-On 7 September 2018, Eyre released another collaboration with Sigala called "Just Got Paid" featuring Meghan Trainor and French Montana.
-It peaked at Number 11 on the UK Chart.
+In February 2018, Eyre participated in the 2018 Great Stand Up to Cancer Bake Off.
+On 5 March 2018, she released "Answerphone" with Banx & Ranx and Yxng Bane, which peaked at number 5 on the UK Singles Chart.
+On 7 September 2018, Eyre collaborated again with Sigala on "Just Got Paid", featuring Meghan Trainor and French Montana, which reached number 11 in the UK.

-In July 2019, Eyre announced she had signed to Island Records.
-She subsequently released her new single titled "Mama" featuring Banx & Ranx and Kiana Ledé.

-In January 2020, Eyre released her new single "New Me", with a following UK tour in November and December the same year.
-Following the release of "New Me", Eyre announced the release of her third single from her second studio album, "L.O.V.(e)", to be released on 8 May 2020, having been performed numerous times prior to release and has been noted as a 'fan favourite'.
-Following this, Eyre dropped the singles "Dreams" featuring Yxng Bane and "Careless", before dropping her extended play "Quarter Life Crisis" in August 2020.
+In July 2019, Eyre signed with Island Records and released the single "Mama" featuring Banx & Ranx and Kiana Ledé.
+In January 2020, she released "New Me", followed by a UK tour in November and December.
+Following “New Me”, Eyre released several singles before issuing her third EP, Quarter Life Crisis, in August 2020.

-In November 2023, Eyre released "Head in the Ground", her first independent release.
+During the COVID-19 lockdowns, Eyre underwent vocal surgery that required her to relearn how to speak.
+After recovering with a clearer sense of self, she parted with Island Records, took ownership of her masters and scrapped all of her unreleased music.
+Eyre later restarted work on her second studio album, explaining that an earlier iteration did not feel right.
+In November 2023, she released "Head in the Ground", her first independent single.
+After several single releases, her second studio album, Everything, in Time, was released on 21 November 2025.

 Personal life

-In February 2017, Eyre and Lewi Morgan, from the British pop rock band Rixton, ended their two-year relationship.
-A week after the comeback show at KOKO in April 2017, Eyre announced the death of her father.

-Eyre revealed she suffered from a kidney infection and severe shellfish allergy during the making of her 'New Me' music video, which resulted in facial swelling and secretion.
+From 2015 to 2017, Eyre was in a relationship with Lewi Morgan of the British pop rock band Rixton.
+In April 2017, her father passed away.
+She revealed that she suffered from a kidney infection and a severe shellfish allergy during the filming of her "New Me" music video, which caused facial swelling and discharge.
+In interviews, she has stated that she prefers to keep her current relationships private and is cautious about discussing her romantic life publicly.